tamaloa/newrelic_passenger_plugin/README.md

 4. Copy `config/template_newrelic_plugin.yml` to `config/newrelic_plugin.yml`
 5. Edit `config/newrelic_plugin.yml` and replace "YOUR_LICENSE_KEY_HERE" with your New Relic license key
 6. Edit `config/newrelic_plugin.yml` and add the full path to your passenger-status and passenger-memory-stats command as well as the version used.
-Make sure you determine the right version, many systems have several passenger gems/packages installed.
+Make sure you determine the right version and paths, many systems have several passenger gems/packages installed.
 7. Run `sudo ./newrelic_passenger_agent` (passenger-memory-stats needs sudo to get the exact memory values)
 8. Setup monitoring/autostart to keep the agent running continuously